 Light microscopes use visible light and a series of lenses to view microscopic specimens.
 The condenser lens focuses the light as it goes through the specimen and can be adjusted for optimization.
-The objective lenses magnify the specimen, capturing the transmitted and reflected light to create a real image of the specimen.
+The objective lenses magnify the specimen, capture the transmitted and reflected light to create a real image of the specimen.
 The ocular lens further magnifies the image and creates a virtual image for viewing.
-This difference can be observed with a slide of the letter "e" or "p" and noting how the image changes when viewed through the ocular.
+This difference can be observed by using a slide with the letter such as "e" or "p" and noting how the image changes when viewed through the ocular.

 What is observed through the microscope is the field of view.
 While an entire organism might be visible in the field of view using the scanning lens, only a small portion of it may be seen under high power.
-Since microorganisms have a wide range of sizes, the most appropriate objective to use for each varies.
+Since microorganisms have a range in size, the most appropriate objective to use for each varies.
 For example, while a large protist such as Amoeba may be viewed under low power, this would not be suitable for viewing bacteria which are much smaller.

-Most modern microscopes are parfocal in that they remain in relative focus when changing magnifications.
+Most modern microscopes are parfocal and remain in relative focus when changing magnifications.
 This property eliminates the need for extensive re-focusing when switching between objective lenses.